hopsoft/knockout_app/README.md

 <span data-bind="text: name, css: { 'admin-name': isAdmin()  }"></span>
 ```

 Before you flee in panic.
-Lets try to provide some relief for those whose eyes are bleeding right now.
+I'll attempt to provide some relief for those whose eyes are bleeding right now.

 Change the above markup to this.